muzzley/muzzley-client-cpp/Docs/DEVELOPER.md

 ```
 #!c++
 enum EventType {
+	Connect,  // when the application finishes connecting the server
+	Handshake,  // when the application finishes handshaking the server
 	ActivityCreated, // when an activity is created with success
 	ActivityJoined,  // when a response to joinActivity is finished successfully
 	ActivityTerminated,  // when an Activity Master quits